 When Shani was in her womb, she was lost in serving her husband.
 Due to The Sun’s heat, the baby in the worm turned black.
 Therefore Shani was black at birth.
 He is the elder brother of Yama (the god of death and justice); therefore, he plays the character of Yama and can take an end to life.

 Saturn also represents detachment which gives great spiritual value.
 No saint can take birth without a well-placed and powerful Saturn in Kundli or Birth Chart.

 Abandonment of Lord Shani

-After looking at his son, who is not even looking like his father, Lord Sun refused to accept him as his son.
+After looking at his son, who is not even looking like his father, Lord Sun refuses to accept him as his son.
 So he abandoned both Shani and Chaya.
-Both of them faced disregard, disgrace and suffered through great pain of abandonment.
+They both faced disregard and disgrace and suffered through great pain of abandonment.

 Tapasya of Lord Shiva

-One day Shani was very hungry and went to his mother to ask for food.
-His mother Chhaya told him to wait as she wanted to make an offering to the Gods first.
-Shani insisted on being served even before the Gods, and he kicked her in anger.
+One day, Shani was hungry and went to his mother to ask for food.
+His mother, Chhaya, told him to wait as she wanted to make an offering to the Gods first.
+Shani insisted on being served even before the Gods, kicking her in anger.
 Due to his immorality, Shani’s one leg became inactive, and he turned lame.